Population Action International: Leadership

-The president & CEO of PAI is Nabeeha Kazi Hutchins.
-She was the founder of Humanitas Global, an international development organization that advances programs in agricultural development, food and nutrition security, maternal and child health, climate resilience and youth and women’s empowerment.
-Prior to PAI, she served as executive director of No Wasted Lives, a global coalition of nongovernmental organizations, U.N. agencies and government institutions dedicated to ending acute malnutrition in children around the world.
-She was also vice president of programs at KABOOM!, a U.S. nonprofit, where she helped operationalize the strategy to achieve playspace equity in Black, Brown and Indigenous communities in major U.S. cities.

-Past presidents of PAI include Suzanne Ehlers, Amy Coen (1997–2010), Hugo Hoogenboom (1995–1997) and J. Joseph Speidel (1987–1995).
+In 2021, Nabeeha Kazi Hutchins became President & CEO of PAI.
+Past presidents of PAI include Suzanne Ehlers (2010-2019), Amy Coen (1997–2010), Hugo Hoogenboom (1995–1997) and J. Joseph Speidel (1987–1995).
 Under Speidel, PAI nearly doubled its staff and budget, increased media exposure in the U.S. and abroad, and began to train and sustain overseas advocacy groups.
 He also led PAI's team during the 1994 International Conference on Population and Development (ICPD) in Cairo.
 During Coen's tenure, PAI worked to move U.S. policy to fortify the reproductive-health advocacy movement in other countries and the links between population and reproductive health and global issues such as climate change.

-Financial profile

-For the fiscal year ending in 2008, PAI reported approximately $10.5 million in donations and grants.
-According to a 2008 annual report, PAI reported that it accepts no funding from governments and is financed through donations from foundations and individuals.

-PAI published the following program and support services spending details for the 2008 fiscal year: